Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 Server Side
 -----------

-For consistency's sake the we decided to utilize docker to deploy the server component.
+For consistency's sake we decided to utilize docker to deploy the server component.
 The installation procedure is as follows:

 .. code::